sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-peer.md

 * **dtmf**: A container that describes the various aspects of DTMF relay via RTP Named Telephony Events.
 The dtmf container allows SIP service providers to specify two facets of DTMF relay via Named Telephony Events:

-1. The payload type number using the payloadNumber leaf node.</t>
+1. The payload type number using the payloadNumber leaf node.
-2. Support for [RFC 2833](https://tools.ietf.org/html/rfc2833) or [RFC 4733](https://tools.ietf.org/html/rfc4733) using the iteration leaf node.</t>
+2. Support for [RFC 2833](https://tools.ietf.org/html/rfc2833) or [RFC 4733](https://tools.ietf.org/html/rfc4733) using the iteration leaf node.

 In the context of named telephony events, senders and receivers may negotiate asymmetric payload type numbers.
 For example, the sender might advertise payload type number 97 and the receiver might advertise payload type number 101.
 In such instances, it is either required for middleboxes to interwork payload type numbers or allow the endpoints to send and receive asymmetric payload numbers.
 The behaviour of middleboxes in this context is largely dependent on endpoint capabilities or on service provider constraints.
 Therefore, the payloadNumber leaf node can be used to determine middlebox configuration before-hand.

 [RFC 4733](https://tools.ietf.org/html/rfc4733)iterates over [RFC 2833](https://tools.ietf.org/html/rfc2833) by introducing certain changes in the way NTE events are transmitted.
-SIP service providers can indicate support for [RFC 4733](https://tools.ietf.org/html/rfc4733) by setting the iteration flag to 1 or indicating support for [RFC 2833](https://tools.ietf.org/html/rfc2833) by setting the iteration flag to 0.</t>
+SIP service providers can indicate support for [RFC 4733](https://tools.ietf.org/html/rfc4733) by setting the iteration flag to 1 or indicating support for [RFC 2833](https://tools.ietf.org/html/rfc2833) by setting the iteration flag to 0.

 * **security**: A container that encapsulates characteristics about encrypting signalling streams between the enterprise and SIP service provider networks.